InfinitumForm/cf-geoplugin/readme.txt

 Afterwards, activate the plugin through the 'Plugins' screen in WordPress, go to your `http://siteexample.com/wp-admin/` area and use the `Settings->CF Geo Plugin` to see all available shortcodes and settings.

+= On uninstall =

+You must know when you uninstall CF Geo Plugin you will lost complete setup, license and any other changes you have inside your WordPress installation.
+On uninstall we clean everything from your database what our plugin generate and you can not return that informations back.

 == Frequently Asked Questions ==

+= Is CF Geo Plugin free?
+Is there some license or restrictions? =

+CF Geo Plugin uses a combination of free and payed services that return information about the locations.

+CF Geo Plugin is free by itself but API lookup is limited to 300 lookups per day for the free users.
+If you need to have UNLIMITED lookup with NO RESTRICTIONS, please visit [official website](https://cfgeoplugin.com/pricing/) for the more informations regarding prices.

+The reason for the payment of the license is obvious: -We have to pay the server we use to provide you informations via API, development requires hours and hours of work at the daily level, the availability of the service must be 24/7 with no stop and for a lot coffee.

+Also you must know that few options like REST API, WooCommerce Payment Options, Spam Protection, Currency Converter are locked for the unlicensed usage because that options relay on the unlimited lookups and can broke website or stop working when you reach limits.

+= Do CF Geo Plugin use 3rd party services? =

+CF Geo Plugin is geo information provider and we provide own geo informations via API services builded on the CF Geo Plugin servers.
+CF Geo Plugin have own databases of IP addresses and geo locations related to that IP addresses.
+CF Geo Plugin may use inside own API service and 3rd party API services like [MaxMind](https://www.maxmind.com/en/home), [GeoIP](http://php.net/manual/en/intro.geoip.php) and [Geo Plugin](https://www.geoplugin.com/) like additional support for the certain informations for the more precise location or currency information.

+Note that CF Geo Plugin DO NOT STORE any personal information without your knowledge and approval and not provide personal informations to 3rd party.
+CF Geo Plugin not selling and not providing own databases to 3rd party in any case.
+We handling only with world wide public informations what are visible to anyone (client IP, server IP, hostname) and using simple proccess we return geo informations and following services.

+For more informations you visit [Terms and Conditions](https://cfgeoplugin.com/terms-and-conditions) and [Privacy Policy](https://cfgeoplugin.com/privacy-policy) pages on our [official website](https://cfgeoplugin.com).

 = How I can test CF Geo Plugin is work on certain country, region or city? =